-This booklet is both the Plan document and the Summary Plan Description ("SPD") of the plan of benefits ("the Plan") of the 32BJ North Health Fund's ("the Fund") Tri-State Preferred North Plan of benefits for purposes of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended.
-The terms contained herein constitute the terms of the Plan.
+This booklet is both the Plan document and the Summary Plan Description ("SPD") of the plan of benefits ("the Plan") of the Building Service 32BJ Health Fund's ("the Fund") Suburban Plan for the School District of Philadelphia for purposes of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended.
+The terms herein constitute the terms of the Plan.
 (1) Your rights to benefits can only be determined by this SPD, as interpreted by official action of the Board of Trustees ("the Board").
 You should refer to this booklet when you need information about your Plan benefits.
 In addition, the Board reserves the right, in its sole and absolute discretion, to amend the Plan at any time.

-In the event of conflict or ambiguity between this SPD and your collective bargaining agreement, this SPD will control.
-Also in the event there is any conflict between the terms and conditions for the Plan benefits as set forth in the SPD and any oral advice you receive from a Building Service 32BJ Benefit Funds employee, union representative, or employer, the terms and conditions set forth in this booklet control.
+In the event of conflict or ambiguity between this SPD, the insurance contracts, or your collective bargaining agreement, this SPD will control.
+Also, in the event there is any conflict between the terms and conditions for the Plan benefits as set forth in the SPD and any oral advice you receive from a Building Service 32BJ Benefit Funds employee or union representative, the terms and conditions set forth in this booklet control.

 - Save this booklet put it in a safe place.
 If you lose a copy, you can ask Member Services for another or obtain it from www.32bjfunds.org. - If you change your name or address notify Member Services immediately by calling 1-800-551-3225 so your records are up-to-date. - Words that appear in boldface print are defined in the Glossary. - Throughout this booklet, the words "you" and "your" refer to participants whose employment makes them eligible for Plan benefits.
+The word "dependent" refers to a family member of a participant who is eligible for Plan benefits.
+In the sections describing the benefits payable to participants and dependent(s), the words "you" and "your" may also be used to refer to the patient.

-(1) This SPD is the plan document for the Tri-State Preferred North Plan, which includes the hospital, medical, mental health and substance abuse, prescription drug, dental, vision, life insurance and accidental death and dismemberment benefits, and short-term disability benefits.
-Insurance contracts from MetLife and, effective June 1, 2015, Guardian Life Insurance Company of America ("Guardian"), are the plan documents for the Life and Accidental Death & Dismemberment Insurance and Short-Term Disability Plans.
+(1) This SPD is the Plan document for the Suburban Plan for the School District of Philadelphia which includes the hospital, medical, mental health and substance abuse, life insurance, and accidental death and dismemberment benefits.
+Insurance contracts from MetLife are the plan documents for the Life and Accidental Death & Dismemberment Insurance Plans.
 The plans and the benefits they pay are limited by all the terms, exclusions, and limitations of those contracts in force at the time of the covered incident.
 The Board reserves the right to change insurance carriers and contracts.
 If the Board makes any such changes, the benefits coverage described in this SPD may not be accurate.
-You may request copies of the insurance contracts from MetLife and Guardian.
+You may request copies of the insurance contracts from MetLife.